Online Banking Scams

 - File a Police Report.

-- Contact financial institution and report fraud activity.
+- Contact Greenwoods State Bank and report the fraud activity.